tonyboutwell/Quantum-Pathways/README.md

 2. **Phase-Space Structure**
    - ### $\Delta \phi \\in \\{0.0000, 0.6000, 3.0500, 3.2300, 3.6500\\},$
-   - Each representing a distinct bracket-induced alignment region.
+   - Each representing a distinct bracket-induced alignment region that locks the wavefunction into a high-coherence trajectory.
+The consistency and lack of noise or errors in these phase relationships suggest that time-reversal of the evolution should be achievable.

 #### 3.3 Additional Trials and Multiple Solutions